Sample-path large deviations for stochastic evolutions driven by the square of a Gaussian process: Introduction

-The study of a slow process coupled to a fast one is a classical paradigm of physics and mathematics.
-For such fast/slow dynamics, one can study the averaging of the effect of the fast variable on the slow one (law of large numbers), or the typical fluctuations (stochastic averaging~\cite{pavliotis2008multiscale}), or the rare fluctuations described by large deviation theory~\cite{freidlin2012random}.
+The study of a slow process coupled to a fast one is a classical paradigm of physics and mathematics, the celebrated Kapitza pendulum \cite{landau1976mechanics} being a canonical example.
+For such fast/slow dynamics, one can study the averaging of the effect of the fast variable on the slow one (law of large numbers), or the typical fluctuations (stochastic averaging~\cite{pavliotis2008multiscale}), or the rare fluctuations described by the large deviations theory~\cite{freidlin2012random}.
+The latter is a natural tool for describing the evolution of metastable systems consisting of long periods spent near an equilibrium point interspersed by rare transitions to a distinct equilibrium along an almost deterministic 'instanton' trajectory.
+A number of systems with time-scale separation and drift quadratic in fast variables exhibit metastability, see e. g. \cite{bouchet}, \cite{Bouchet_Rolland_Simonnet_2019} and references therein.

 The large deviation theory has been developed for slow/fast Markov processes ~\cite{freidlin1978averaging,veretennikov2000large} or deterministic systems~\cite{kifer1992averaging,kifer2004averaging}.
-We do not know however many examples of large deviation studies for which the fast process is not a Markov process.
-We stress that the fast Gaussian processes we use in this paper are not necessarily Markov.

-The current paper can be considered as a continuation of the study carried out in \cite{thomas}, of the large deviation principles for systems with two significantly different time scales, when the drift for a slow process is given by a second degree polynomial of the fast process.
-However, in this new paper we consider a larger class of systems, for which the fast dynamics is not necessarily a Markov process.
-The main new contribution of the current work is to apply the asymptotic theory of Fredholm determinants to the calculation of the large deviation rate function.
-The main result is an explicit formula for the Hamiltonian which characterizes path large deviations for the slow process, which is valid for both Markov and non-Markov fast processes.
-Using those explicit formulas we can study a simple example of bistability motivated by hydrodynamic applications~\cite{bouchet,Bouchet_Rolland_Simonnet_2019}.
+Unfortunately, there are not many examples of fast/slow systems for which the large deviations rate function is known explicitly, which would enable the study of detailed properties of the systems such as the equilibrium points and transition trajectories connecting them.

+A pedagogical review of the large deviation theory for systems of stochastic differential equations (SDE's) with two well separated time scales can be found in \cite{thomas}.
+The theory is illustrated by a class of examples such that the drift for the slow process is given by a second degree polynomial of the fast process.
+The corresponding large deviations principle is expressed in terms of the solution of a matrix Ricatti equation.
+Unfortunately, the resulting expression is not explicit enough to study the practically important phenomenon of {\em stochastically} generated metastability: all metastable models considered in \cite{thomas} already possess multiple fixed points in the noiseless limit.
+The turbulent models discussed in \cite{Bouchet_Laurie_Zaboronski_2014} suffer from the same flaw: metastability appears due to a careful choice of the potential rather than being generated dynamically.